baneteasnow/baneteasnow.github.io/_pages/now.md

 # [^aaa]: This is the footnote.
 # term
 # : definition
-read: 43
+read: 44
 #
 layout: page
 title: şimdi okuduğum kitaplar
-last_modified_at: 2024-10-08
+last_modified_at: 2024-10-12
 published: true

 # 1
-booktitle1: "The Age of Fitness"
+booktitle1: "I Can Do It"
-bookyear1: 2024
+bookyear1: 2019
-author1: "Jürgen Martschukat"
+author1: "Louise L. Hay"
-sayfa1: 256
+sayfa1: 80
-pageread1: 9
+pageread1: 1

 # 2
-booktitle2: "I Can Do It"
+booktitle2: "The New Age of Catastrophe"
-bookyear2: 2019
+bookyear2: 2024
-author2: "Louise L. Hay"
+author2: "Alex Callinicos"
-sayfa2: 80
+sayfa2: 328
 pageread2: 1

-# 3
-booktitle3: "The New Age of Catastrophe"
-bookyear3: 2024
-author3: "Alex Callinicos"
-sayfa3: 328
-pageread3: 1
 #
 #
 #